marshallmassengill/RFGArchimedes/index.md

 - Protect brand and customer trust at a time when threats are pervasive
 - Engage the workforce with intuitive experiences that boost productivity

+### Going forward, the high priority items are:
+- Decision and approval of the presented approach
+- Workshop series to gather requirements for the different parts of the business
+- Workshop series to drive the discovery of the potential of the key areas _process_ and _people_.
+- Checkpoint to assess MVP scope and timeline

 ### Simplified IT Priorities:
 - Modernize data centers
 - Integrate public cloud